Aminocaproic Acid Injection

 Aminocaproic acid should not be used when there is evidence of an active intravascular clotting process.

-When there is uncertainty as to whether the cause of bleeding is primary fibrinolysis or disseminated intravascular coagulation (DIC), this distinction must be made before administering aminocaproic acid.
+When there is uncertainty as to whether the cause of bleeding is primary fibrinolysis or disseminated intravascular coagulation (DIC), this distinction must be made before administering Aminocaproic Acid Injection.

 The following tests can be applied to differentiate the two conditions:

-Aminocaproic acid must not be used in the presence of DIC without concomitant heparin.
+Aminocaproic Acid Injection must not be used in the presence of DIC without concomitant heparin.

 Subendocardial hemorrhages have been observed in dogs given intravenous infusions of 0.2 times the maximum human therapeutic dose of aminocaproic acid and in monkeys given 8 times the maximum human therapeutic dose of aminocaproic acid.